ogmkp/netflix-4K-DDplus/README.md

 **This extension provides the following functions**
 1, All languages (audio and sub,if any)
 2, Automatically select best bitrate available
+3, Automatically Skip intro and more
-3, Use prk config for avc
+4, Use prk config for avc
-4, Adjust the subtitle font for the new version
+5, Adjust the subtitle font for the new version
 　　Use the old style for some subtitles:
 　　　ro zh-Hans zh-Hant ko vi ar he hi th en es